 We offer daily pay-what-you-like walking tours of two of New Orleans’ most famous cemeteries, St. Louis Cemetery #1, located on the edge of the French Quarter and Lafayette Cemetery #1 in the Garden District.

 2 – The French Quarter – More than Bourbon Street

 For many people, the French Quarter is Bourbon Street.
-That’s a shame because the Vieux Carré is one of the country’s oldest historic districts and home to dozens of museums, art galleries, restaurants, bars and street performers.
+That’s a shame because the Vieux Carré (as it’s officially known) is one of the country’s oldest historic districts and home to dozens of museums, art galleries, restaurants, bars and street performers.

 3 – Visit a Swamp

-New Orleans’ location in the Mississippi Delta means that it is surrounded by swamp and marshland, and a unique experience for visitors to this city is the swamp and airboat tours that ply the local rivers in search of wild boars, waterfowl, and of course, alligators.
+New Orleans’ location in the Mississippi Delta means that it is surrounded by swamp and marshland, and a unique experience for visitors is the swamp and airboat tours that ply the local rivers in search of wild boars, waterfowl, and of course, alligators.

 4 – It’s Mardi Gras All Year

 There are also several museums or exhibits that are dedicated to some aspects of Mardi Gras and are free, including the Mardi Gras Museum at Armands Restaurant and the House of Dance and Feathers.
 There is also the inexpensive Presbytère and its Mardi Gras exhibit.

 5 – Visit the Garden District

 Located just 2.5 miles (4 km) from the French Quarter, New Orleans’ Garden District is a refreshing change of pace from the aforementioned district.
 Stately mansions, beautiful greenery, and great shopping await you in this must-see part of town.

 We offer multiple guided tours daily of the Garden District and Lafayette Cemetery #1 as well as a GPS-enabled audio tour.
 We also have a neighborhood guide the area with tips on what to see, shopping, food and tips on where to stay.

-6 – Hear the Music of New Orleans
+6 Hear the Music of New Orleans

 We produced our live music guide to help you find and experience one of the world’s great music cities, including tips on the best jazz brunches, tips on the best areas of the city for music (for example, Frenchman Street) as well as advise on choosing great venues, like the venerable Preservation Hall.